Our History

 We brought the Sandbag ethos with us.
 We’re driven by evidence, not ideology and we are using our data and analysis to find the tipping points in new energy & climate policies.

-We bring together a team of experts from around the world who understand the power grid, are passionate about evidence-led policy change and are committed to tackling the climate crisis.
+We bring together a team of experts from around the world who understand the energy system, are passionate about evidence-led policy change and are committed to tackling the climate crisis.

 Sandbag

-A new separate legal entity has been set up in Belgium to continue our work improving the EUETS and helping industry to decarbonise.
+A new separate legal entity was set up in Belgium to continue the work to improve the EUETS and help industry to decarbonise.

 Visit Sandbag.be.